By Abdulrazaq Hamzat

-Parents use propaganda in managing their homes and to teach their children.
-Families and ethnicity use propaganda to advance their family and ethnic phylosophy.
+Parents use propaganda in managing their homes and teaching their children.
+Families and ethnicity use propaganda to advance their family and ethnic philosophy.
 Religion also use it to advance its spiritual crusade.

-That’s why propaganda is defined as the spreading of ideas, information, or rumour for the purpose of helping or injuring an institution, a cause, or a person.
+That’s why propaganda is defined as the spreading of ideas, information, or rumor for the purpose of helping or injuring an institution, a cause, or a person.

 For propaganda, it’s not important whether the information is true or false.
 What is important is that the propaganda material can advance the motive of its purveyor.

 Sometimes, a propaganda content might be true, other times, they may be untrue.
 Sometimes, they maybe in context, other times, out of context.